-- A value must be entered for Pell grants (line 01). - The value reported for Pell grants is expected to be greater than 0. - The calculated amount of Total student grants (line 05) cannot be negative. - The calculated value of Total student grants is expected to be greater than 0. - If the Prior year amount of Total student grants is greater than 0, then the current year value is expected to be within a 50% range of that amount. - If the Prior year amount of Total student grants is greater than 0, then the current year value may NOT be equal to that amount. - The calculated Total student grants must be greater than or equal to the sum of Allowances applied to tuition and fees (line 06) and Allowances applied to auxiliary enterprise revenues (line 07).
+- If Federal grant revenue was selected for Screening Question 3, then the value reported for Pell grants (line 01) is expected to be greater than 0. - The calculated value of Total student grants (line 05) cannot be negative. - The calculated value of Total student grants is expected to be greater than 0. - If the Prior year amount of Total student grants is greater than 0, then the current year value is expected to be within a 50% range of that amount. - If the Prior year amount of Total student grants is greater than 0, then the current year value may NOT be equal to that amount. - The calculated Total student grants must be greater than or equal to the sum of Allowances applied to tuition and fees (line 06) and Allowances applied to auxiliary enterprise revenues (line 07).